logicplace/pm-dev-docs/hardware/timers.md

 The Pokémon mini offers 3 pairs of general purpose programmable timers.
 Each set can independently be used either as a single 16-bit timer or split into two 8-bit channels with their own interrupts.
 These timers count down at a configurable rate.

 Each of the 6 8-bit timers can individually be configured to use either OSC1 or OSC3 as its source clock.
-When using a pair as a 16-bit timer, it uses the clock source of the first member of the pair (for example, PTM0) and the interupt of the second member (for example, PTM1).
+When using a pair as a 16-bit timer, it uses the clock source of the first member of the pair (for example, PTM0) and the interrupt of the second member (for example, PTM1).

 In previous documentation, these timers were known as the "general purpose timers", which is still an acceptable name, but this documentation will use "programmable timers" or PTs.